Ivargavve/Review-d/README.md

 # Reviewd
 ### My Project website in the course TDDD27, 2024.

 This website will be a platform for students to review courses and share their experiences with other users.
+The main goal is for users to go in and read about other peoples reviews on different courses.
+Comments on each posts will help create discussion around the subject.
+With the implementation of a lot of different functions such as a like comment system the users will be able to see what students like and not.

 ### Overview of project:

 Features include: Profiles, profile pages, main page with posts,  search bar, user authentication, login/logout, comments, descriptions, like system, upload profile image and more.

 ## Structure
-The project will be developed as a fullstack application.
+The project will be developed as a fullstack application with a server side and a client side.

 ### Backend
 The backend will be developed using NodeJS, Express framework and with MongoDB as the database.
 Furthermore the following dependencies will be used:

     "bcrypt": "^5.1.1",
     "body-parser": "^1.20.2",
     "cors": "^2.8.5",